PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Authoring workflow

-The recipe is the same whether you’re shipping a built-in or a project-local rule:
+Same recipe whether you’re shipping a built-in or a project-local rule:

 1. Capture a real fixture.
-Run the tool and pipe to a file:
+Pipe the tool to a file:

 brew install jq 2>&1 > /tmp/brew-install.raw